Micah-L18/Quick-Deploy-Server-Managment/README.md

 - Socket.IO for WebSocket communication
 - SQLite for data persistence
 - SSH2 for server connections
-- bcryptjs for authentication
+- bcryptjs for password hashing

 ### Frontend
-- React 19
-- React Router v7
+- React 19 with React Router v7
-- TanStack Query (React Query)
+- TanStack Query for data fetching
 - Recharts for data visualization
 - xterm.js for terminal emulation
-- Vanilla JavaScript (Frontend)
-- ssh2 library (SSH connections)
-- JSON file storage
+- CSS Modules for component styling

 ## Port

-The server runs on port **3044**
+The backend server runs on port **3044**, the React dev server runs on port **3000**.